telerik-boneyard/platform-friends-windowsphone/README.md

 This is a unique string that links the sample mobile app to your Telerik Platform account where all the data is read from/saved.
 To set it in the app code:

 1. Open the `ConnectionSettings.cs` file.
-2. Find the `public static string EverliveApiKey = "your-api-key-here";` line.
+2. Find the `public static string TelerikAppId = "your-app-id-here";` line.
-3. Replace `your-api-key-here` with the App ID of your Telerik Platform app.
+3. Replace `your-app-id-here` with the App ID of your Telerik Platform app.

 ## (Optional) Project Key for Telerik Analytics